 - 18.4 During the life of this Agreement the University will establish and trial a voluntary rotation scheme for professional staff which will operate as set out in remainder of this clause.
 The University will consult through the Professional Staff Consultative Committee on the establishment of the scheme. - 18.5 Where a Professional staff position is to be filled on a temporary basis for a period of 6 to 12 months and provided that filling of the position via the Scheme is consistent with operational requirements, expressions of interest will be invited through advertisement on the University website for at least 3 days.
-Continuing, Fixed Term and Casual Professional staff employed at the time of advertisement will be eligible to submit expressions of interest in advertised vacancies and selection decisions will be made on the basis of: - (i) relevant skills and experience; - (ii) career development goals as specified in the applicant's current Development Plan; - (iii) other relevant reports; - (iv) relevant operational factors; - (v) whether the staff member has had other recent temporary transfers or developmental opportunities. - The University will report annually to the Professional Staff Consultative Committee on the operation and results of the Scheme, including the number of staff participating in the Scheme and the distribution of participation by HEW level, gender and occupational group.
+Continuing, Fixed Term and Casual Professional staff employed at the time of advertisement will be eligible to submit expressions of interest in advertised vacancies and selection decisions will be made on the basis of: - (i) relevant skills and experience; - (ii) career development goals as specified in the applicant's current Development Plan; - (iii) other relevant reports; - (iv) relevant operational factors; - (v) whether the staff member has had other recent temporary transfers or developmental opportunities. - 18.6 The University will report annually to the Professional Staff Consultative Committee on the operation and results of the Scheme, including the number of staff participating in the Scheme and the distribution of participation by HEW level, gender and occupational group.
 The University will review the operation and results of the Scheme annually.
 The University will consult through the Professional Staff Consultative Committee before making any decision to discontinue the Scheme. - 18.7 The University may also use the process in Clause 18.5 to identify Professional staff members who may be interested in a "swap" of roles for a fixed period of time for development purposes.
-Such a "swap" would be facilitated by agreement between the two staff members and their respective supervisors, considering both operational needs of the respective areas and development needs of the staff members. - 18.8 Further opportunities to facilitate job swap arrangements will be discussed at the Professional Staff Consultative Committee.
+Such a "swap" would be facilitated by agreement between the two staff members and their respective supervisors, considering both operational needs of the respective areas and development needs of the staff members. - 18.8 Further opportunities to facilitate job swap arrangements will be discussed at the Professional Staff Consultative Committee. - 18.9 The details and conditions of the voluntary rotation or job swap, including return arrangements, will be agreed to in writing.

-18.9 The details and conditions of the voluntary rotation or job swap, including return arrangements, will be agreed to in writing.
+198.0 STUDY LEAVE, EXAMINATION LEAVE AND REIMBURSEMENT OF FEES

-19.0 STUDY LEAVE, EXAMINATION LEAVE AND REIMBURSEMENT OF FEES
+- 198.1 The University may grant study leave and/or examination leave and/or reimbursement of study fees for study leading to a formal qualification relevant and appropriate to the staff member's current or likely future duties and responsibilities at the University a program of study relevant to the staff member's employment and, of benefit to the University. - 198.2 Full-time or part-time staff members who are continuing or contingent, or have a fixed term employment contract of at least 12 months, are eligible to apply for study leave and/or examination leave and/or reimbursement of fees. - 198.3 Study leave is to be taken during working hours and is for the purpose of enabling the staff member to meet program requirements.

-- 19.1 The University may grant study leave and/or examination leave and/or reimbursement of fees for a program of study relevant to the staff member's employment and of benefit to the University. - 19.2 Full-time or part-time staff members who are continuing or contingent, or have a fixed term employment contract of at least 12 months, are eligible to apply for study leave and/or examination leave and/or reimbursement of fees. - 19.3 Study leave is to be taken during working hours and is for the purpose of enabling the staff member to meet program requirements. - 19.4 Study leave and/or examination leave, including travel time associated with attending examinations, when granted, will be accordance with the following table:
+198.4 Study leave and/or examination leave, including travel time associated with attending examinations, when granted, will be in accordance with the following table: